 Only the user with an Owner/Organization manager role on Hubstaff can set up an integration.

-If you choose to write back time into GitHub issues, the time tracked will appear on the comments as shown here:
+If you choose to write back time into GitHub issues, the time tracked will appear in the comments as shown here:

-Make sure you have selected the correct organization on the top right corner of the page.
-Click on Integrations on the sidebar menu in your Hubstaff account, then choose GitHub from the list of available integrations.
+Make sure you have selected the correct organization in the top right corner of the page.
+Click on Settings & Policies > Integrations in your Hubstaff web app, then choose GitHub from the list of available integrations.

-After clicking GitHub, you’ll be taken to the GitHub sign-in page.
-Log-in to your GitHub account to continue.
+After clicking on GitHub, you’ll be taken to the GitHub sign-in page.
+Sign in to your GitHub account to continue.

 If you don’t have a GitHub organization, you won’t see anything at this step and won’t be able to complete the integration.
 The GitHub integration cannot connect with personal GitHub accounts.